agenteo/agenteo.github.com/_posts/2014-12-09-ruby-on-rails-filter-pages-using-seach-engine-psycotic-urls.md

 When asked to handle multiple terms I'd usually suggest a comma separator or adding a new segment for example: `mid-range,contemporary` or `mid-range/contemporary`.

-Recently I was told that's not good for SEO, I a bit surprised by that but not so much by the comma but from the extra segment.
-Apparently you'd have to provide pages with relevant content on `mid-range` which is not always applicable.

-I was told we should handle `mid-range-contemporary`, also `mid-range-contemporary-gray-decks` extract our terms and filter accordingly.
+Recently I was told that's not good for SEO, I was told we should handle `mid-range-contemporary`, also `mid-range-contemporary-gray-decks` extract our terms and filter accordingly.

-All these examples are from a realweb site called zillow.com that my SEO team used as an example.
-Having seen it was possible I started this spike, on what I determined was not a search engine friendly URL anymore but a search engine psycotic URL.
+All these examples are from a real web site called zillow.com (that my SEO team used as an example).
+Having seen it was possible I started this spike, on what I determined was not to be called search engine friendly (SEF) URL anymore but a search engine psycotic (SEP) URL.

 >>> Psychosis
 >>>
 >>> Psychosis is a loss of contact with reality that usually includes: False beliefs about what is taking place or who one is (delusions) ; Seeing or hearing things that aren't there (hallucinations).
-> -- <cite>Google</cite>
+>>> -- <cite>Google</cite>

+Here's display of the zillow tag system changing the url:

 ![Zillow example](/assets/images/zillow_example.gif)